danBhentschel/playground-0F0Z07mz/markdowns/02_lesson/03_mbr.md

 ```

 > **TIP:** The changes you make in `fdisk` do not affect the disk at all until you issue the `w` (**write**) command.
 Until written, all changes occur
 only in memory.
-You can create and delete partitions all you want and as long as you don't write those changes to the disk, they will not affect the
+You can create and delete partitions all you want and, as long as you don't write those changes to the disk, they will not affect the
 system in any way.

 ## Creating partitions